sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

   -  In your new  Authentication Information widget, click on the cogwheel to configure the widget, and select `System objects` -> `Show`.
 	![](./images/cipdemo/ace-authinfo-cogwheel.jpg)
   - Click the system-provided Authinfo called `SYSTEM.DEFAULT.AUTHINFO.IDPWOS` and then click `Properties`.
-  - On the `User ID + password` tab, for `Client connections` specify **Optional**.
+  - On the `User ID + password` tab, for both `Local connections` and for  `Client connections` specify **None**,
   - Don't forget to `Save` and then `Close`.
-  - That `Client connections` = **Optional** setting makes checking of the client optional.
+  - Those **None** settings mean the authentication of the client is not checked.
 For this lab session it makes for an easy connection; in a Production environment more strict security should be applied.
-1. Back on the Local Queue Managers widget, click the ellipsis and then click `Refresh Security...` followed by `Close`.
+1. Back on the Local Queue Managers widget, click the ellipsis and then click `Refresh Security...` and then select `Connection authentication`.
 This will make sure that the security changes you have just configured will now take effect.

   ![](./images/cipdemo/ace-refresh-security.jpg)